stahnma/zoomwh/README.md

 `ZOOMWH_MEETING_NAME` only notify on a particular meeting name.
 Default is any/all.
 Filter is a literal string, not a regex.

 ## Slack Messaging
+`ZOOMWH_SLACK_ENABLE` should be set to 'true' if using this feature.
+It defaults to false.

 `ZOOMWH_SLACK_WH_URI` is the slack webhook uri.

 ## IRC Messaging